gemrb/gemrb/CONTRIBUTING.md

 3. Releases are usually made when larger pieces of work land or many smaller fixes have accrued.
 4. Versioning is semantic, but also ad-hoc.
-We want 1.0 to be the classic polished release (feature complete or not), so we will start with 0.9.0 once something major happens, like full iwd2 playability (you can finish the game) or some of the larger refactors (see the [End of all rewrites](https://github.com/gemrb/gemrb/milestone/1) milestone) lands.
+We want 1.0 to be the classic polished release (feature complete or not), so we won't reach it until we implement full iwd2 playability (you can finish the game).
 Until then, we'll be bumping the patchlevel version number.

 ## Development priorities